theonetrade/backtest-kit/docs/classes/PersistIntervalUtils.md

 writeIntervalData: (data: IntervalData, bucket: string, key: string) => Promise<void>
 ```

-Writes interval data to disk.
+Writes an interval marker to the given bucket under the given key.
+Lazily initializes the bucket instance on first access.

 ### removeIntervalData